Guide to visitor management system features

 What is a visitor management system?

 A visitor management system helps workplaces keep track of guests who enter the building.
+There are a few different types of visitor management systems that are being used:

 1. Paper-based sign-in systems